 When Therapist Jared informed me of the target location and the target day – the last level of my ERP hierarchy, I felt anxious.
 Definitely not overwhelmed with panic as I would have before therapy at McLean, but still there was apprehension.
 This is what I had feared, irrationally yes, but feared nonetheless for so long.
 My OCD had elevated that fear to its purest form and made it so concentrated and acute that it ruled my thoughts and every facet of my life for the past few years.
 An irrational fear so intense it was systematically destroying my life.
 It killed many relationships and damaged all the rest.
 It halted my career and made me seem incompetent.
-It gave me a reputation as somehow mentally damaged and thereby stripped me of my sense of identity, confidence, security, and made me question my own sanity.
+It gave me a reputation as being somehow mentally damaged and thereby stripped me of my sense of identity, confidence, security, and made me question my own sanity.
 And all the while I was aware of the damage being wrought.
 That’s how I knew I wasn’t yet insane, just tortured.
 My diseased thoughts became omnipresent and ruled every action I took in every waking moment for years now.
 Years….

 But now I was to challenge those thoughts.
 I was to face my fear.
 In any other context I would have approached the challenge with confidence.
 I became afraid of flying but continued to do it regularly until the fear was manageable.
 I used to be shy but became so apt at public speaking, I ran for student president of my university (and lost).
 And when a doctor informed my dad I had OCD as a teenager, I resolved to overcome my weird habits like excessive hand-washing so that by the time I went to college, I would seem normal.
 And I did.
 Until that fateful trigger after college that took me down and turned fear into something I hadn’t ever quite known before.
 Severe OCD isn’t just fear really.
 It’s terror.
 Sheer terror.
 Pure, toxic, intense, all-consuming, overwhelming, terror that leads to a perpetual state of panic.
 Years of it.